Skip to content

 The Tax Benefit Is Usually Overstated

-If you use a fixed-rate home equity loan to pay off credit cards or personal loans, the interest is generally not deductible under current IRS rules.
-Deductibility generally applies only when the funds are used to buy, build, or substantially improve the home securing the loan.
+If you use a fixed-rate home equity loan to pay off credit cards or personal loans, the interest is generally not deductible.
+The IRS says interest on home equity loans and lines of credit is deductible only if the borrowed funds are used to buy, build or substantially improve the home securing the loan, subject to other requirements.

 Behavior Risk Still Matters

 A fixed payment does not solve a spending problem.
-If the debt was caused by an ongoing budget issue, consolidation alone may only delay a larger problem.
+If the debt came from an ongoing budget issue, consolidation alone may only delay a larger problem.

 Before You Apply: What To Check First